 Then we think about the customer lifetime value because that allows you to grow the business.
 You will get more revenue, you’ll have more profitability, you will recruit better staff because of that.
 You will be able to afford better premises.

-Crucially, you’ll have more money for investing in marketing and because of that, it means you will be able to go to the market (Facebook, Google, newspapers, leaflets, social media, YouTube, etc.) to be able to get your message to that person that you identified as having a problem that you want to be able to help.
+Crucially, you’ll have more money for investing in marketing efforts and because of that, it means you will be able to go to the market (Facebook, Google, newspapers, leaflets, social media, YouTube, online reviews, etc.) to be able to get your message to that person that you identified as having a problem that you want to be able to help.

 Connecting With Your Perfect Patients